 Select the new hard drive to add into the array to be rebuilt and press <Enter>.
-The following screen appears, indicating that an automatic rebuild will be performed after you enter the operating system (look for the Intel Rapid Storage Technology icon are in the notification area, which will show that a RAID volume is being rebuilt).
+The following screen appears, indicating that an automatic rebuild will be performed after you enter the operating system (look for the Intel Storage Console icon in the notification area, which will show that a RAID volume is being rebuilt).
 If you do not enable automatic rebuild on this stage, you have to manually rebuild the array in the operating system (see the next page for more details).